snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

 ```
 The backend docker is then pulled to run as a kubernetes pod characterised by two additional properties.
 *  set hostPID to true to allow the node to shared its entire process tree with the pod.
-*  mounting a host path /run to provide a runtime container endpoint for crictl.
+*  mount a host path of /run to provide a runtime container endpoint for crictl.
 ```
 kubectl run backender --image=snpsuen/backend_popen:v2 \
 --overrides '